What is my session list?

 |Network Rail Reference: 0046/035047||

-Rail head depth gauge calibration block supplied with UKAS certificate of calibration.
+Rail head depth gauge calibration block with certificate, traceable to national standards.

 Validity is for 5 years.